TosbackCgusBridge-Bot/CGUs-versions/Citizensbank/Privacy Policy.md

 *   As permitted or required by law or as authorized by you.

 8\.
 Online Security
 We maintain security standards that are designed to protect your information as it is transmitted from your Computer to our network.
-This technology is called Secure Socket Layer (SSL).
-SSL is the leading security protocol for data transfer on the Internet and helps to protect the safety and confidentiality of your online banking information.
+We use technology called Secure Socket Layer (SSL) and Extended ValidationSocket Layer (EV-SSL).
+SSL and EV-SSL are security protocols for data transfer on the Internet and help to protect the safety and confidentiality of your online banking information.
 You play a critical role in protecting your information by maintaining up to date Computer security protections and by reviewing your statements promptly.
-For more information on protecting your electronic information, please visit www.staysafeonline.org
+For more information on protecting your electronic information, please visit http://www.citizensbank.com/security/EV-SSL-certificates.aspx and www.staysafeonline.org

 9\.
 How to Protect Your Personally Identifiable Information
 You have a role in helping us by safeguarding your information from others.
 You have several options when deciding how you can best protect your personally identifiable information.
 One option is simply not to volunteer it.
 The Federal Trade Commission’s websites (www.ftc.gov, www.ftc.gov/idtheft, http://www.business.ftc.gov/, and www.onguardonline.gov) offer useful information about how to protect your personally identifiable information.